Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Congenital or acquired hip dislocation.

-Persistent restrictions on the mobility of the hip joint (contractures).
+Stable restrictions on the mobility of the hip joint (contractures).

-Diseases of the muscular and skeletal system.
+Diseases of the muscles and skeletal system.

-Cerebral spastic paralysis of the legs.
+Cerebral spastic palsy of the legs.

-Lumbar lordosis - what is it?
+Lordosis of the lumbar - what is it?

 Types of pathological lordosis